50 years: Leslie Johnson enjoys the rewards of a lifetime in practice | Bladen Journal

 Ussery said that when he was in private practice he hated to see him coming, because he knew he was prepared, and that Johnson would be ready for whatever was thrown at him.

-Johnson, recently recognized by the N.C.
-Bar Association for being in practice half a century, will be the first to tell you his family and staff are his greatest supporters.
+Johnson, recently recognized by the North Carolina State Bar for being in practice half a century, will be the first to tell you his family and staff are his greatest supporters.

 “My wife Michelle has always kept dinner ready on the table and never complained one time, even with hundreds of meetings at night,” he said.